 Does 1 Db Goddess Really Work?

-Since 1Db Goddess seems to me to be just a big bunch of stimulants, it's possible that some people may feel a speed effect, which may cause them to move more and hence burn more calories.
+To me, the supplement looks like a big bunch of stimulants, it's possible that some people may feel a speed effect, which may cause them to move more and hence burn more calories.
 Whether this leads to weight loss is hard to say.
 Supplements containing simulants carry some risk.
 This risk is more in those who are not healthy.
 Still, I have concerns about its safety, especially if it is used by people who are not healthy.
 If you have any health problems at all, talk to your doctor first.